Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Introduction

 \section{Introduction}

 Attention is the central computational primitive of modern deep learning~\cite{vaswaniAttentionAllYou2017}.
 Given a query, it computes a softmax-weighted average of stored values, a powerful operation but a fundamentally \emph{deterministic} one.
-The same query always produces the same output.
-Attention retrieves; it does not generate.
+The same query always produces the same output, so attention retrieves but does not generate.
 Yet generation from a structured memory is precisely what many downstream tasks require: producing novel but plausible continuations, interpolating between stored prototypes, or exploring the space of patterns consistent with partial evidence.
+This limitation is sharpest in the low-data regime (small protein families, rare event catalogs, specialized image collections), where the memory bank contains tens to hundreds of examples, far too few to train a score network or diffusion model, yet enough to define a structured energy landscape.
 A natural question arises: \emph{can the attention mechanism itself be made stochastic, in a principled way, so that it samples from the space of memories rather than merely returning their weighted average?}